yves-d/ANZx-FXCalculator/README.md

 ### FXCalculator.Data
 FXCalculator.Data is the data layer.
 It houses the class that interact with the data store, the 'CurrencyRepository', as well as the actual data to represent the rates, decimal precision, and cross table, all of which I have chosen to represent as json objects, for simplicity.
 Also included are various helpers to load the data from the stored json files.

-Ordinarily in a real-world application, the data layer (CurrencyRepository, in this case) would have been represented by .Net Core's Entity Framework database context (or similar).
+Ordinarily in a real-world application, the data layer (CurrencyRepository, in this case) would have been represented by either .Net Core's Entity Framework database context, or perhaps a class to handle a connection to a NoSQL database such as MongoDB.
 Therefore when approaching unit tests, 'CurrencyRepository' would potentially have had to have been substituted with a mock implementation via an external mocking library.
 This would have meant that every interaction with the data layer would have required a mocked response, which would have blown out the size of test project.

 Alternatively, it's conceivable that the data may have been consumed from an external API.
 Given there are likely performance questions involved in both a data store and an external API, it may have been desirable to cache the data from these sources for a small amount of time, to limit the amount of service calls necessary.